-- Record: Starting a new recording quantizes to the next beat ONLY if in MIDICLK Slave mode AFTER having received a MIDI Start command.
+- Record: Starts a new recording synced to the next beat ONLY if synced to an external MIDI clock source and AFTER having received a MIDI Start command.
 Otherwise, this begins recording on the next tick. - Play: Start Playing from Loop Start.
 This action quantizes to the next tick. - Stop: No action.